brianne-han/deep-learning-challenge/README.md

 ## Results

 ### Data Preprocessing
-* The target variable for this model is the IS_SUCCESSFUL column of the dataset, which indicates if the money was used effectively.
+* The target variable for this model is the <mark>IS_SUCCESSFUL<mark> column of the dataset, which indicates if the money was used effectively.
 * Feature variables:
   * APPLICATION_TYPE — Alphabet Soup application type
   * AFFILIATION — Affiliated sector of industry